 We at the YRC take the health of our rats very seriously, and for that reason do what we can to minimise infection risk at our shows.
-Alcohol gel and hand-washing facilities are provided, and kittens for sale or exchange are health-checked.
-All rats entered into the show undergo health-checks as part of the judging process.
+Alcohol gel and hand-washing facilities are provided, All rats entered into the show undergo health-checks as part of the judging process.
 Obviously we cannot make it that there are no risks whatsoever, as shows involve lots of rats from different households coming into contact with each other, but there are some simple and sensible things that you too can do to help us all protect each others’ rats.

 Please do not bring your rats if you have had – or had contact with –